Posts contain affiliate links, see disclosure for more details.

-The knock on effects of this lockdown and social distancing are far-reaching and have had serious effects on people’s jobs and income.
+The knock on effects of the recent and ongoing lockdown and social distancing are far-reaching and have had serious effects on people’s jobs and income.
 Some people are working as normal (albeit under different conditions), some have lost jobs, some put on furlough and many experiencing a drop in income.
-If you’re struggling you can check with Citizen’s Advice to see what help may be available.
+If you are struggling it might be worth checking with Citizen’s Advice to see what help may be available.

-For many reasons, even as lockdown is easing, a lot of us are feeling more financial pressure at the moment, so I’ve put together a list of ways to bring in a bit more money from home.
+For many reasons, even as lockdown is easing, a lot of us are feeling more financial pressure at the moment, so I’ve put together a list of ways to make money from home to help ease the pressure a little if possible.

-Maybe you just need a little extra to keep your budget ticking over, or perhaps you simply want to use time stuck at home to earn some cash to put towards a post lockdown party.
+Maybe you just need a little extra to keep your budget ticking over, or perhaps you simply want to use time stuck at home to earn some cash to put towards a post lockdown party when we’re finally allowed to socialise normally again, whenever that may be!

 (Assuming you’re not stuck at home with kids.
 I appreciate you now no longer have time to even pee on your own.)

-Whatever the reason for needing to make money from home in lockdown, although it might be a bit trickier than usual with some side hustle options simply off the table, it’s still possible to being in some extra isolation income.
+Whatever the reason for needing to make money from home in lockdown, or even despite it, although it might be a bit trickier than usual with some side hustle options simply off the table, it’s still possible to being in some extra isolation income.

-Here’s a list of ideas that can all be done from home to make money during lockdown – all you need is a laptop/computer or smartphone and an internet connection.
+Here’s a list of ideas to make money from home during lockdown – all you need is a laptop/computer or smartphone and an internet connection.

 Usertribe is a crowd-sourced research community.
 When you become a tester with User Tribe you’ll be compensated for evaluation ideas and concepts and providing feedback to help companies develop their products and services.